spiral/docs/orm/late-binding.md

 # Relate to Interfaces
-Due nature of ORM component and the way how it pre-compiles your schema, you relate your entities to external `RecordInterface` compatible modules using interfaces and roles instead of concrete implementation.
+Due nature of ORM component and the way how it pre-compiles your schema, you can relate your entities to external `RecordInterface` compatible modules using interfaces and roles instead of concrete implementation.

 Such approach will work for any of your relation types and provides the most use in your modules.